 Understanding why customers leave is important when it comes to managing customer churn.
 Only by knowing the causes can you develop a clear strategy to tackle it.
 So let’s take a look at some of the most common reasons:

-Lack of perceived value.
 Customers need to feel that they are getting good value.
-Pricing plays a significant role in this, with the market rejecting offerings where cost doesn’t match expectations, or a competitor has a significantly better deal.
-Furthermore, if there isn’t a clear sense of how a product or service is beneficial to the buyer, perceived value is lost.
-Considered in relation to our previous point, you should always ensure that every customer has a solid onboarding experience and is enlightened to the ways your offering is the perfect solution to their needs.
+Pricing plays a significant role in this, with the market rejecting offerings where cost doesn’t match expectations.
+Or perhaps a competitor has a significantly better deal.
+Furthermore, perceived value is lost if there isn’t a clear sense of how a product or service is beneficial to the buyer.
+Considered in relation to our previous point.
+You should always ensure that every customer has a solid onboarding experience and is enlightened to the ways your offering is the perfect solution to their needs.

-Involuntary churn.
 A common problem for subscription-based business models, involuntary churn occurs when a customer’s automated payment fails.
-Whether it’s out-of-date billing information or expired cards, this type of churn isn’t the result of a negative experience or issues with the service being offered.
+Whether it’s out-of-date billing information or expired cards.
+This type of churn isn’t the result of a negative experience or issues with the service being offered.
 Involuntary churn is often overlooked, but it is is one of the most insidious factors, causing significant damage in the long run.
 In order to increase customer retention, it needs to be tackled as aggressively as voluntary churn.